-Met Opera Chief: 20 Women's Accusations Against Plácido Domingo Lack 'Corroboration'
+Met Opera Chief: 20 Women's Accusations Against Plácido Domingo 'Not Corroborated'

 The employees say that in his remarks to the staff on Saturday, Gelb said that he had not taken any action after 20 women made allegations of sexual misconduct against Domingo to the Associated Press in part because the women came forward only to the AP and not to other credible news outlets as well.
 (The staffers said that one of the media organizations that Gelb specifically cited was The New York Times, where Gelb's father, the late Arthur Gelb, served as managing editor.)

-Gelb told the group that because no other media organizations have published accusers' accounts, he felt that the AP reporting lacked "corroboration."
+Gelb told the group that because no other media organizations have published accusers' accounts, he felt that the AP's reporting lacked "corroboration."
 In its reporting, the AP said that it had corroborated the women's allegations; in its initial story, published Aug.
-13, the AP said that it had spoken to nearly three dozen people who said that they also witnessed "inappropriate sexually tinged behavior" by Domingo.
+13, the AP said that it had spoken to nearly three dozen people who said that they witnessed "inappropriate sexually tinged behavior" by Domingo.

 In addition, the Met sources say, Gelb asserted on Saturday that all the women who spoke to the AP came forward anonymously, which he believes lessens the veracity of their allegations.
 At least one Met employee challenged that claim during the meeting, pointing out that two of the women have come forward by name: Patricia Wulf and Angela Turner Wilson.